viiri/gatekeeper/docs/user-guide.md

 [KEYCLOAK-8954](https://issues.redhat.com/browse/KEYCLOAK-8954).

-you can now use `--skip-access-token-clientid-check` and `--skip-access-token-issuer-check` to overcome this limitations, in future they will be true by default
+you can now use `--skip-access-token-clientid-check` and `--skip-access-token-issuer-check` to overcome this limitations.